KamilaMania/City-tour/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-<a href="https://vibrant-goodall-944ec5.netlify.app/" >Here</a> you can find deployed version on that mini app.
+<a href="https://vibrant-goodall-944ec5.netlify.app/" >Here</a> you can find deployed version of that mini app.

 ## Available Scripts